Integrating Feature Selection and Machine Learning for Nitrogen Assessment in Grapevine Leaves using In-Field Hyperspectral Imaging: Materials and Methods

 \subsection{Data Collection}

-Spectral data and corresponding ground truth measurements of nitrogen content (based on tissue sampling) were gathered during two phenological stages of grapevine growth, bloom and veraison (i.e., onset of fruit ripening), over two growing seasons of 2022 and 2023.
+Spectral data and corresponding ground truth measurements of N content (based on leaf blades tissue sampling) were gathered during two phenological stages of grapevine growth, bloom and veraison (i.e., onset of fruit ripening), over two growing seasons of 2022 and 2023.
 Four grapevine cultivars were used to collect the data listed in Table \ref{tab:data_collection}.
 This multi-year, multi-cultivar approach facilitated a comprehensive analysis of varying growth stages and environmental conditions.